zjppdozen/Yuexuan_page2/content/_index.md

           location: University of Wisconsin-Madison
           date_start: '2019-10-01'
           date_end: '2020-06-30'
-          description: Extensive literature shows that higher attractiveness is associated with socioeconomic success in the US and many other countries.
-We combine this question with a novel use of genetic data to examine one dimension of attractiveness, male patterned baldness, and its associations with educational attainment, adult income, cognition, and adult neighborhood socioeconomic status in the UKBB by applying a sibling fixed analysis and also produce both “reduced form” and two-stage least square analyses.
+          description: Extensive literature consistently demonstrates the positive association between higher attractiveness and socioeconomic success in numerous countries, including the United States.
+In this study, we contribute to this research by incorporating a novel approach utilizing genetic data to investigate the relationship between male patterned baldness, as an indicator of attractiveness, and its associations with educational attainment, adult income, cognition, and adult neighborhood socioeconomic status in the UK Biobank (UKBB).
+To ensure robustness, we employ a sibling fixed analysis and produce both "reduced form" and two-stage least square analyses.
         - title: Childhood socioeconomic status moderates genetic predisposition for peak smoking
           company: With Titus Galama
           company_url: ''